Please click on the relevant section below to expand the guidance.

 - Financial Evidence: confirming you have the required funds for course fees and maintenance.
-You need to prepare this even if you are not required to submit it (low risk national or those with a CAS assigned under the 'Tier 4 Pilot Scheme' are not required to submit this).
+You need to prepare this even if you are not required to submit it (low risk nationals or those with a CAS assigned under the 'Tier 4 Pilot Scheme' are not required to submit this).
 This can be your Personal Account (must be cash funds in the bank, including savings accounts and current accounts), or the Personal Account of your Parents or Legal Guardians**; OR, a loan letter (the loan must be provided by your national government, state or regional government, or by a government sponsored student loan company or be part of an academic or educational loans scheme); OR official financial or government sponsorship *** available to you.
-Please refer to the how to evidence money required for more information.
-See some frequently asked questions about how to evidence money required).
+(Please refer to the frequently asked questions about how to evidence money required).

-Scanned copy needs to be uploaded and we advise that you bring the document with you when you attend the appointment at a UKVCAS centre.
+Scanned copies need to be uploaded and we advise that you bring the documents with you when you attend the appointment at a UKVCAS centre.

 - Evidence of Financial Sponsor's consent to complete studies (if you have been financially fully sponsored over the last 12 months to study a course in the UK): this must confirm that your sponsor has no objection to you continuing your studies in the UK.
 If you previously received scholarship from the University of Warwick, the sponsor's consent is not required.
-Scanned copy needs to be uploaded and we advise that you bring the document with you when you attend the appointment at a UKVCAS centre.
+Scanned copies need to be uploaded and we advise that you bring the documents with you when you attend the appointment at a UKVCAS centre.